cms-sw/cmssw/PhysicsTools/TruthInfo/README.md

    subgraph view + `BranchSelector` selection.
 3. **`truth::LogicalGraphHitIndex`** — per-particle direct vs aggregated subgraph
-   calorimeter and tracker hits, built by `LogicalGraphHitIndexProducer` (with the DetId→RecHit map from `SimHitToRecHitMapProducer`).
+   calorimeter and tracker hits, built by `LogicalGraphHitIndexProducer` (with the DetId→RecHit map from `DetIdToRecHitMapProducer`).

-Producer chain (order matters): `truthGraphProducer` → `truthLogicalGraphProducer` → `simHitToRecHitMapProducer` → `truthLogicalGraphHitIndexProducer`.
+Producer chain (order matters): `truthGraphProducer` → `truthLogicalGraphProducer` → `detIdToRecHitMapProducer` → `truthLogicalGraphHitIndexProducer`.
 In a release job these run behind the `enableTruth` process modifier (the `truthGraphPrevalidation` sequence in `Validation/Configuration`).